Written by Tomas Meskauskas on

 Fix Internet Explorer shortcut target:

 The Aartemis browser hijacker changes the "Target" field of the Internet Explorer shortcut.
 To fix this, locate your Internet Explorer shortcut on your Desktop and click the right mouse button over it.
 In the opened menu choose "Properties".
 In the opened window, locate Target field and eliminate text (hxxp://www.Aartemis.com/...), which is entered after "C:\Program Files\Internet Explorer\iexplore.exe".

 Click on the "gear" icon (at the top right corner of Internet Explorer) select "Internet Options", in the opened window remove Aartemis.com and enter your preferred domain, which will open each time you launch Internet Explorer.

 Change default search engine:

 Click on the "gear" icon (at the top right corner of Internet Explorer) select "Manage Add-ons".
 In the opened window select "Search Providers", set "Google", "Bing" or any other preferred search engine as your default and then remove "Aartemis".

-If you continue to have problems with redirects to Aartemis.com, reset your Internet Explorer settings to default.
+If you continue to have problems with removal of the aartemis virus, reset your Internet Explorer settings to default.

 Windows XP users: Click Start, click Run, in the opened window type inetcpl.cpl In the opened window click the Advanced tab, then click Reset.